dat-tran05/robust-ensemble-kd/docs/report/report.md

 W_t(x_i) = 1 - \langle \nabla\ell_i^t(\theta), \nabla\ell_i^b(\theta) \rangle
 $$

 where $\langle \cdot, \cdot \rangle$ denotes the dot product of **normalized** gradient vectors (i.e., cosine similarity).
-This normalization is critical—gradient magnitudes can be noisy, so only the direction matters.
+This normalization is critical because gradient magnitudes can be noisy, so only the direction matters.

 **Interpretation:** When the dot product approaches +1 (gradients aligned), the teacher behaves like the biased model, so its weight approaches 0.
 When the dot product approaches −1 (gradients opposed), the teacher provides maximally debiasing signal, so its weight approaches 2.
 Teachers are then aggregated using these weights: